wp-plugins/wp-dtree-30/readme.txt

 WP-dTree 4.0 is a complete re-write, bringing the plugin up to speed with the much matured WordPress 3 API.
 The overhaul has made WP-dTree significantly more sane and robust; it supports multiple widget instances, "foreign" characters, is more in tune with your themes, plays nice with translators and offers true fallbacks for those who surf without JavaScript.

-If you value [my plugins](http://profiles.wordpress.org/users/ulfben/) and want to motivate further development - please help me out by [signing up with DropBox](http://www.dropbox.com/referrals/NTIzMDI3MDk) on my refferal.
-It is a cross-plattform application to sync your files online and across computers.
-A 2GB account is *free* and my refferal earns you a 250MB bonus!
+*If you value [my plugins](http://profiles.wordpress.org/users/ulfben/) and want to motivate further development - please **help me out** by [downloading and installing DropBox](http://www.dropbox.com/referrals/NTIzMDI3MDk) from my refferal link.
+It's a cross-plattform application to sync your files online and across computers.
+A 2GB account is free and my refferal earns you a 250MB bonus!*

 **Changes in v4.0** (2010-10-17)